Apple MacBook Air 15in vs MacBook Air 13in: what’s the difference?

 MacBook Air 15in vs MacBook Air 13in: design

 Since 2010, MacBook Air models had been easy to spot thanks to their pronounced tapered, wedge-shaped design.
-That all changed with the MacBook Air 13in (2022), and now with the all-new model, which has a flat-edged design that makes them look almost like the current 14in and 16in MacBook Pro models.
-If that bothers you, consider the MacBook Air 13in (2020), which Apple has kept alive in its online store.
+That all changed with the MacBook Air (M2, 2022).
+It now has a flat-edged design that makes them look almost like the current 14in and 16in MacBook Pro models.

 The larger display of the 15in doesn’t add a lot of extra weight.
 The MacBook Air 15in measures 13.40 x 9.35 inches or 340 × 238mm, weighs 3.3 pounds/1.51kg and is 0.4in/11.5mm thick.
 By contrast, the 13in model is 11.97 x 8.46in or 304 x 215mm, 0.44in/11.5mm thick and weighs 2.7 pounds or 1.24kg.

-Both models are available in four colour options: silver, starlight, space grey, and midnight.
+Both models are available in four colour options: a sky blue (new for the M4 generation) as well as silver, starlight, and midnight.
+Space grey is now no longer available.
 The colours are stunning, but it’s worth noting that the midnight option is prone to displaying fingerprints and requires frequent cleaning.

 MacBook Air 15in vs MacBook Air 13in: familiar specs